tabarra/txAdmin/docs/dev_notes.md

 - [ ] easter egg with some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg
 - [ ] update docs on development?

-- [ ] FIXME: I am scrolled up, and each time a new row appears in live console, the highlighted part moves down a row to some random 3 characters.

 - [ ] Use q5/q95 from QuantileArrayOutput to help me define the buckets, then implement the join check time histogram